ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/aviation/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="1a" requirement="Define "aircraft."
-Describe some kinds and uses of aircraft today.
+{{#wb-req item="1a" requirement="Define \"aircraft.\" Describe some kinds and uses of aircraft today.
 Explain the operation of piston, turboprop, and jet engines."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}